SkoolNotes/Taproot/2020BIO101/KBhBIO101NucleicAcidsDNARNA.md

 ### DNA/RNA Strand
 * DNA is supposed to be double stranded: DNA is *anti-parallel* to each other => 5' to 3' backbone parallel to 3' to 5' backbone
-* RNA is supposed to be single stranded
+* RNA is supposed to be single stranded, but viruses may give them in bundles so that it would avoid detection

- Temp copies of genome is RNA, permanent record in DNA

-Throughout these chapters, the word "sense"/+/+ss/coding etc is used.
-These terms are all identifiers of the strand of RNA/DNA that is being talked about due to the fact that these nucleic acids are

  ## The Central Dogma
  The process of the central dogma is a rough path by which DNA is converted into Proteins.
 This helps us understand how proteins are made in a cell, and also how viruses could hijack this process to make themselves.